PathoGenOmics-Lab/transcluster/README.md

 ### `FITNESS_PADDING_DAYS`

-A list of integers that specify the number of days to pad the fitness estimation denominator time windows with.
+A list of integers that specify the number of days to pad the normalized clustering index denominator time windows with.

 ## Testing the pipeline